 Your computers at work and at home should require a user log in every time they start up or are unlocked.
 You should also set your computers to automatically lock after a certain period of idleness.

 Whenever you step away from your computer at work, log out to protect it from being accessed by unauthorized users

 Remove any sensitive data from your work laptop or computer.
 In fact, don’t store any kind of sensitive information on your local hard drive.
 It’s best practice to use the university’s network infrastructure to store your data: it’s secure and it’s backed up daily.

 Use a VPN (Virtual Private Network).
 A VPN client is a piece of software on your computer that lets you log in to the MacEwan Network using your university credentials.
 Your computer exchanges your credentials with the MacEwan server and creates a secure, encrypted Internet communication.
-You can get more information and download MacEwan VPN software on the MacEwan VPN page.
+University staff and faculty can get more information and download MacEwan VPN software on the Tech Support page in myPortal.

 You can also set up your own VPN service to access your secure home network from your personal laptop while you are not at home.